 Most popular architectural scales

 We often stick to some of the commonly used architectural scales in construction or landscaping projects.
 There is no need to learn them by heart, but it's really convenient to keep them in one place and know how to find the scale factor in every case.
-In the table below, we listed several examples which can come in handy at some point:
+In the table below, we list several examples which can come in handy at some point:

 Scale conversion of area and volume

 You may be surprised, but the scale conversion for surfaces and volumes isn't as obvious as for distances.
 The scale usually tells about the ratio between the scaled and the original lengths, which means that every dimension has to change.

 f, then the ratio between the scaled and actual area will be

 f², and for the corresponding example with volumes, it will be

 Let's say you want to squeeze the circumference of a circle by a factor of 2.
 Then you can immediately conclude that the new area will be 4 times smaller.
 On the other hand, you may be wondering how to find the scale factor between two surfaces or volumes – just work out the ratio of scaled and real value, and the scale factor describing your model will be a square root for areas and a cube root for volumes.

 In this scale factor calculator, you don't really have to worry about that fact.
 You can simply choose the option for which you want to find the scale.

 Application of the scale conversion calculator

 Let's imagine that you've found a plan for your dream garden shed.
 On a scale model instruction, it is written that the length is 10 cm, the width is 8 cm, and the height is 5 cm.
 You want to build a structure with a length of 5 m, where the proportions of other dimensions are conserved.

 Estimate the scale factor,